nicolasdeory/LED-AnimationDesigner/README.md

 - **Import legacy file**: Imports an animation with the old legacy format.
 - **Export to file**: Generates the animation code and exports it to a file with the specified name.
 - **Export**: Generates the animation code and displays it in the output textarea.
+- **Copy to Clipboard**: Copies the exported animation text to the clipboard.

 ## Export Format
 The first line is a number that indicates the file format version (current = 2), and the number of animation frames.